adomenech73/dockerhub-aarch64/alp-cadvisor/README.md

 Because the Alpine C library is based in uClibc / musl it can get problems linking the library with dynamic compilation as happens to be with cAdvisor.

-The diference between this and the oficial [cadvisor image](https://hub.docker.com/r/google/cadvisor/) is that in this case we don't rely on @sgerrand glibc compatibility layer package, as we don't have offial aarch64 releases, instead we relay on a staticaly compile the binary, that we can produce like:
+The diference between this and the oficial [cadvisor image](https://hub.docker.com/r/google/cadvisor/) is that in this case we don't rely on @sgerrand glibc compatibility layer package, as we don't have offial aarch64 releases, instead we relay on a staticaly compiled binary, that we can produce locally like:

 ```
 export GOPATH=~/src/go